 Your eyes turn yellow

 “Yellow eyes are a sign your liver isn’t doing very well and is probably the most specific sign of liver disease,” says KV Narayanan Menon, MD, medical director of liver transplantation at Cleveland Clinic.
-A yellow colored substance called bilirubin is usually broken down by the liver so it can be removed from the body, but when the liver is struggling it can cause bilirubin to build up, leading to yellowing of the whites of the eyes.
-Don’t miss these 10 signs of disease that are written all over your face.
+A yellow colored substance called bilirubin is usually broken down by the liver so it can be removed from the body, but when the liver is struggling it can cause bilirubin to build up, leading to yellowing of the whites of the eyes and skin known as jaundice.
+Jaundice can be caused by a number of health issues, including a viral infection, a blocked bile duct (usually due to a gallstone), a reaction to a toxic drug or medicine, liver disease, or conditions that cause an excessive breakdown of red blood cells.
+(Don’t miss these 10 signs of disease that are written all over your face.)

 Your belly fills with fluid

 If your belly suddenly balloons and doesn’t stop, it could be more than ordinary bloating.
 “Increased pressure within the blood vessels around the liver can lead to fluid buildup in the abdomen,” says Dr. Menon.
 It’s important to see a doctor, who will be able to tell you if you’re bloated from gas, food, or fluid.
 Here are the 13 surprising ways you’re hurting your liver without even knowing.